janet-lang/janet/doc/Parser.md

 ## Keywords

-Janet keywords are really just symbols that begin with the character :.
+Janet keywords are like symbols that begin with the character :.
 However, they are used differently and treated by the compiler as a constant rather than a name for something.
 Keywords are used mostly for keys in tables and structs, or pieces of syntax in macros.